GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex1_.md

 3. You can load your data into the map frame by clicking on the upwards-arrow button ![](/fig/umap_upload_data_icon.png) in the toolbar on the right side of the website.
 The `Import data` panel will open on the right hand side.
 Click on `Select file` and navigate to your vector output from the SKetch Map Tool ("Schuld_Ahr-tal_sketch-map_Ex4.geojson") and click on `Open`. uMap will automatically detect that your file is a geojson/vector file .
 Click on `Import` to load your data to your map canvas.

+4. Click in the upper right corner on `Save`.
+If you are not logged in, you will be provided with an URL where you can access your map any time in the future.
+Save it somewhere or send it to your email.

 ```{figure} /fig/en_SMT_ex4_UMAP_Data_Loaded.PNG
 ---
 height: 400px